hantsy/helidon-sandbox/GS-MP.md

     -Dpackage=io.helidon.examples.quickstart.mp
 ```

-After it is done, a new folder named **quickstart-mp** will be created in the current folder, which contains the skeleton codes of this project.
+When it is finished, a new folder named **quickstart-mp** will be created in the current folder, which contains the skeleton codes of this project.

 ### Build

-In your terminal, switch to the newly created **quickstart-se** folder, run the following command to build the project.
+Switch to the newly created **quickstart-se** folder, run the following command to build the project.

 ```
+cd quickstart-se
 mvn clean package
 ```

-When it is finished, you will see there is a jar **quickstart-mp.jar** generated in the *target* folder.
+It will fetch dependencies deinfed in the project pom.xml, build the project, and finally you will see there is a jar **quickstart-mp.jar** generated in the *target* folder.

 ### Run